Azure-Samples/ms-identity-msal-java-samples/3-java-servlet-web-app/1-Authentication/sign-in-auth-context/README.md

 ### 3. Setup the MFA Conditional Access Context

-1. In the Azure Portal, type Microsoft Entra Conditional Access in the searchbar and select it.
+1. In the Azure Portal, type Microsoft Entra Conditional Access in the search bar and select it.

 ![CA](./ReadmeFiles/CA.png)